OliverLew/pulsar-pipeline/README.md

 ## Usage

-The script `pulsar-pipeline` is a wrap scrip around all other programs:
+The script `pulsar-pipeline` is a wrapping script around all other programs:

 ```sh
 ./pulsar-pipeline <ra> <dec> <radius> [-j <threads>]